AdobeDocs/genstudio.en/help/user-guide/content/overview.md

 ### Work with templates

 Templates speed up the creation process so that you can generate consistent content across multiple channels.
-Upload your custom templates for use as a starting point in the creation process with pre-configured layouts and design elements.
+Upload your custom template for use as a starting point in the creation process with pre-configured layouts and design elements.